Arenzano

 Arenzano (local Rensën) is a coastal town and comune in the Metropolitan City of Genoa, Liguria, northern Italy, facing the Ligurian Sea.
 As of 2017, it has a population of 11,445.
 This varies during the holiday seasons due to tourist flow.

 There are a number of festivals during the summer.

 The town is home to many of the employees of the nearby architectural firm of Renzo Piano.

 Geography

 Arenzano is located in the Riviera di Ponente section of the Italian Riviera, within a bay formed by the Capo San Martino not far from the metropolitan capital of Genoa.

-Part of the municipality territory, which is mountainous by grossly two thirds, is within the boundaries of the Parco naturale regionale del Beigua.
+Part of the municipality territory, which is about two thirds mountainous, is within the boundaries of the Parco naturale regionale del Beigua.

 The vast majority of the town's territory extends in the mountain range of the Beigua Regional Park with peaks above 1000 m above sea level.